jayakrishnan-nair/raml-samples/README.md

 The design tries to balance the trade-off between Chatty I/O (Too many requests needed to fetch a resource) and Extraneous Fetching (fetching bulky data that the client doesn't need).
 More details on Chatty I/O and  Extraneous Fetching anti patters can be found here  https://docs.microsoft.com/en-us/azure/architecture/antipatterns/chatty-io/index and https://docs.microsoft.com/en-us/azure/architecture/antipatterns/extraneous-fetching/index

 This design uses custom security to secure the APIs instead of OAuth 2.0 for simplicity.

+RAML types are used instead of JSON and XML schemas.
+RAML 1.0 introduces the notion of data types, which provide a concise and powerful way of describing the data in an API.
+The RAML type syntax, is designed to be considerably easier and more succinct than JSON and XML schemas while retaining their flexibility and expressiveness.